trustgraph-ai/trustgraph-stix/README.md

 # Cybersecurity threat analysis with TrustGraph

-With presentation to the knowledge graph in STIX form
+With presentation to the knowledge graph in STIX form.
+Everything here is designed to work with TrustGraph 0.23 and beyond and makes use of recent APIs.

 ## To use